 Tempera or poster paints are ideal for use on cards.
 To create a snow scene, start with a blue card to represent the sky.
 Use a sponge to dab white paint over the bottom half of the card.
 Layer blobs of paint to create the texture of fallen snow.
 Allow the white to dry before proceeding.
 Paint an evergreen tree, Santa, reindeer or other colorful design so that the lower half partially overlaps the snow.
 Dip a cotton swab into white paint and use it to dot snowflakes into the sky surrounding the figure.

 5. Framed Photo

 Take some digital photos with a winter or Christmas theme and print out the ones you want to use.
 They should be about two-thirds the size of the front of your cards.
 Make a frame out of a piece of plain or printed thick wrapping paper.
 Cut the paper into an oval or rectangular shape about an inch wider than the photo.
 Using craft scissors will add a decorative border.
-Attach the photo to the middle of the frame with a glue stick or rubber cement, then glue the framed photo on the front of the card.
+Attach the picture to the middle of the frame with a glue stick or rubber cement, and then glue the framed photo on the front of the card.